 ABD Certified Dermatologists have:

-- Completed three or more years of an accredited residency program in dermatology.
+- Completed a one-year accredited internship program and three or more years of an accredited residency program in dermatology.

 - Passed exams demonstrating their dermatology knowledge and their ability to apply that knowledge to treat patients.